Malta Permanent Residence Programme

 Registered dependants include:

-• The beneficiary’s spouse;
+• The beneficiary’s spouse.

 Who is eligible to apply?

-3. is fit and proper;
+3. Be deemed fit and proper.

-6. meets the application requirements;
+6. Fulfill the application criteria.

 Timeframe